-Working on behalf of both Co-op member-services and homeowners alike, the Renovation Funding Program consists of an experienced group of Financial Service Professionals, along with management specialists that have been selected from the residential and commercial construction industry.
+Working in conjunction with Co-op registered clients, member-services and other approved construction-related firms across Canada, the Funding Program consists of an experienced group of Financial Service Professionals, along with management and technical specialists that have been selected from both the financial and construction industries.

 Subsidy Fund Approvals